Even though the capture of birds with birdlime is prohibited by law in many countries…

 Even though we spent a lot of time there (it was more than noon), we didn’t catch any goldfinch.

 Just two more sparrows and a linnet were captured, and although the linnet is also a singing bird, all the small animals were returned to their natural habitat, for “The Sullen” only wanted a goldfinch, as he’d said.

-It was a long journey, and we felt both, tired and hungry.
-So we opened our respective bags with the sandwiches and got ready to eat them with a lot of appetites.
+It was a long journey, and we both felt tired and hungry.
+So we opened our respective bags with the sandwiches and got ready to eat them with a lot of appetite.

 Another day we’d catch a goldfinch.

 To not consider the trip a total waste of time, once we finished eating, we collected from the forest’s ground a lot of chestnuts’ husks full of the nuts, introducing them in the plastic bags, in which we’d brought the sandwiches.

 In any case, it was a great and unforgettable experience for me.